paulboivin/Global-Sales-Performance-Analysis/README.md

 # Global Sales Performance Analysis — Multinational Conglomerate (2022–2024)

-## Overview
-This project presents an end-to-end data analysis of global sales performance for a fictional multinational conglomerate operating across five regions and eight product categories over a three year period from 2022 to 2024.
-The project covers the full analyst workflow — synthetic data generation, data cleaning, exploratory data analysis, SQL querying, and constructing an interactive dashboard — using Python, SQL, and Power BI.
-It demonstrates practical data analysis skills relevant to entry-level data analyst, business intelligence, and financial analyst roles.
+## Overview: This project presents an end-to-end data analysis of global sales performance for a fictional multinational conglomerate operating across five regions and eight product categories over a three year period from 2022 to 2024.
+The project covers the full analyst workflow - synthetic data generation, data cleaning, exploratory data analysis, SQL querying, and constructing an interactive dashboard - using Python, SQL, and Power BI.
+It demonstrates practical data analysis skills relevant to entry-level data analyst, business intelligence and financial analyst roles.

 ---

 ## Business Problem
 A multinational company experienced a consistent year-over-year revenue decline between 2022 and 2024, representing a cumulative loss of approximately $8.9M in annual revenue.
-Stakeholders required a clear understanding of where declines were concentrated — by region, by product category, and over time — in order to identify actionable opportunities to reverse the trend.
+Stakeholders required a clear understanding of where declines were concentrated- by region, by product category, and over time- in order to identify actionable opportunities to reverse the trend.
 This analysis was designed to answer four core business questions:

 1. Which regions generate the most and least revenue?
 2. What product categories are the top sellers by region?